SAVE THE RHINO PROJECT (NAMIBIA)

 The project also recognizes the importance of addressing the underlying socio-economic factors that drive poaching, such as poverty and unemployment.
 By supporting sustainable livelihoods and economic development in local communities, the project seeks to reduce the incentives for poaching and promote long-term support for conservation efforts.

-Overall, community involvement is essential for the success of the Save the Rhino Project in Namibia, and the project works to build strong partnerships and collaborations with local communities in order to achieve its conservation goals.
+Overall, community involvement is essential for the success of the Save the Rhino Project in Namibia, and the project works to build strong partnerships and collaborations with local communities to achieve its conservation goals.

 FAQs